The Free Black Women's Library: Pop-up libraries

 Events through the Free Black Women's Library typically involve Akinmowo physically bringing the book collection to different places, such as street corners and community spaces.
 Initially, this was done using a bike trailer when the collection was small, but is now typically done by car with the help of friends or community groups.
 The collection includes works from many authors, such as such as Octavia Butler, Audre Lorde, Monique W. Morris, Zora Neale Hurston, and Toni Morrison.
 The organization hosts temporary libraries in different neighborhoods of New York City on a monthly basis, such as Bed-Stuy, and has also been present at the NY Art Book Fair.
-It has also hosted libraries in other locations around the United States, such as in Chicago, Philadelphia, Baltimore, and Detroit.
+It has also hosted libraries in other locations around the United States, such as in Chicago, Philadelphia, Baltimore, Atlanta and Detroit.
 In addition, the library hosts events such as film screenings, workshops and live performances.
 The library continues to maintain a policy that visitors who come to the mobile library to take a book should also leave one written by a Black woman.

 In 2019, Asha Grant founded the Los Angeles chapter of the Library, which continues to operate in a mobile capacity through direct donations and trade at pop-up locations, or at selected drop-off centers that "actively support marginalized communities."
 In July 2020, Grant announced a permanent space in Los Angeles, a bookstore named Salt Eaters in Inglewood, "where young Black girls, women, femmes and gender-nonconforming people never have to search for stories that represent them, because they will be front and center".

+In 2024, the Atlanta branch of The Free Black Women's Library went off of hiatus and has been having pop up book and writing events across Atlanta.

+The Atlanta branch services all Black people while the original mobile library is specifically for Black women.